 There are two insurance companies that currently offer specific Income Protection policies for NHS staff and they are Royal London and LV=.
 The best way to buy the policy, however, is not to speak to them directly, but to speak to an independent income protection specialist*, as they will be able to compare both policies for you and provide advice as to which policy is best for your own personal circumstances.

 Additionally, an independent income protection specialist will be able to guide you through the application process, chase the insurer on your behalf and even help you if you ever need to make a claim.
 Simply click on the link above and complete the short form for a quotation with no obligation to take things further.
-Those who decide to take out a policy will qualify for £50 cashback, payable once you have paid £50 in premiums.
+Those who decide to take out a policy will qualify for up to £100 cashback.